How to Make the Most Out of Your Child’s Classroom Experience

 We know that it can be a challenge sometimes to know what to do to offer support and encouragement for your dancer—especially if you are still new to the world of dance!
 Here are four of our best tips for making the most out of your child’s class experience at Myriad’s Dance Academy

-Consistent attendance benefits each Dancer and their classmates!
+Consistent attendance benefits each Dancer and their classmates.
 Please be on time…respect yourself, your teacher and your classmates.
 Late students disrupt everyone’s concentration.

 Students who are on time benefit and grow from important warm-ups and the technique exercises.
 We know that classes with punctual students form a more cohesive community year-round.
 These students take more pride in their work.
+Consistent attendance tremendously benefits each Dancer and their classmates.

 It’s simple.
 Dancers who exhibit consistent attendance habits learn well and learn fast.
 They retain skills and ready for the next step each week.
 They gain confidence and can’t wait for next week’s class.
 This will be you, when you make consistent attendance a priority.